 How to Negotiate Salary for Your Next Career Move

-A salary negotiation is a difficult conversation, as it involves balancing what you consider your worth and what the employer thinks they’re able to afford.
-But, if it’s done correctly it could be a positive experience for both the employer and employee, which results in a better salary for the employee and a greater employee engagement in their work.
-Here’s how to negotiate your salary confidently.
+Negotiating your salary is a difficult conversation, as it involves balancing what you consider your worth and the amount an employer believes they’re able to afford.
+However, if done correctly it can result in positive for both sides that results in a greater salary for the employee and a greater satisfaction for the employees in their work.
+Here’s how to bargain your salary in confidence.

-- Before you negotiate your salary make sure you research market rates as well as industry standards to ensure that your salary proposal is realistic.
+- Before you make a salary offer take a look at market rates and industry standards to make sure that your salary request is realistic.

-- Find out information by networking with colleagues, using online resources like LinkedIn Salary and Glassdoor, and reaching out to professional networks.
+- Get information from the networking of colleagues, using online resources such as LinkedIn Salary and Glassdoor, as well as reaching out to professional networks.

-- Make a list of talking points ahead the time, including education and certification, years of relevant knowledge, accomplishments and achievements, unique skill set & abilities, industry expertise, and potential for training.
+- Prepare talking points ahead of time, including education and accreditation in the form of years of relevant work experiences, achievements and results, unique skill set & qualities, industry knowledge, and training potential.

-- In the course of negotiations, you should be assured and confident but remain flexible and open-minded.
-Bring out tangible results you have achieved in previous positions.
+- In the course of negotiations, you should be confident and clear, but be flexible and open-minded.
+You should highlight tangible results you achieved in your previous positions.

-- Maintain a positive mood throughout the conversation and make sure you are listening actively.
+- Maintain a positive tone throughout the conversation, and engage in active listening.

 Do your research

-Before entering into any pay negotiation, it’s crucial to conduct a thorough investigation of standard industry rates and market rates to make sure your salary offer is reasonable.
-Things that may affect the amount you are offered could be experience levels, the size of your company and the location of the company. (?).
-One great way to gather information is to network with colleagues and others who are in the same area of work.
+Before you enter any pay negotiation, it’s crucial to conduct thorough research on standard industry rates and market rates to ensure that your salary suggestion is realistic.
+The factors that could affect the amount you are offered could be experience degree, size of the company and geographical location. (?).
+One way to gather information is to network with colleagues and others within your job field.

 Research Online

-Utilizing online resources such as [LinkedIn Salarywith the help of certain online resources such as [LinkedIn Salary] (https: //www. linkedin. www.linkedin.com/salary) and [Glassdoorglassdoor (https: //www. glassdoor. com/Salaries/index.
-Htm) you can get more substantial approach towards the benchmarking range of salary businesses pay for the same role which will gives you an idea of current market rates and other factors related to an employment.
+With the help of some online sources, like [LinkedIn Salary] (https: //www. linkedin. http://www.linkedin.com/salary) and [GlassdoorGlassdoor (https http://www. glassdoor. com/Salaries/index.
+Htm) you can get more substantial approach towards the range of benchmarking salaries businesses are providing for same job.
+This gives you an idea of current market rates and other facets of the position.

-Get insight from talking to colleagues who have been in similar positions, or contacting them via professionals networks in addition to brainstorming members of professional associations.
+Gain insight by speaking to acquaintances who have had similar roles, or reaching out via the professional networks as well as brainstorming members of professional associations.

-Preparing for any meeting is time well spent.
-You’ll be more confident in making your case if you have a clear list of points to discuss before the deadline.
+Preparing for any negotiations is always a good time spent.
+You’ll feel much more confident in presenting your case if you have a clear set of talk points that you have outlined in advance.

-Here are a few examples of what you might consider to include in your salary negotiation:
+Here are some instances of what you might consider including in your salary negotiation:

 - Training and certification